 The Hawks have their first losing streak.

 To make matters worse, the Magic snapped an 11-game losing streak to the Hawks.
 They hadn’t won a game since Nov.
 8, 2010 – more than three years ago.
 They snapped a seven-game losing streak at Philips Arena with the last win coming Nov.
-26, 2009 – more than four years ago.
+26, 2009 – exactly four years ago.

 The Hawks (8-7, 4-3 home) had given up an average of 89.3 points in the past three games.
 The Magic surpassed that total 1:51 into the fourth quarter.